brittaniSavery/personal-website/content/posts/my-first-author-interview.md

 publishDate: 2020-07-01
 tags:
   - writer
-summary: In March, I had my first author interview, which was hosted by VS Holmes from the Amphibian Press Podcast!
+description: In March, I had my first author interview, which was hosted by VS Holmes from the Amphibian Press Podcast!
 It was a fun conversation.
 thumbnail: author-interview.jpg
 ---